SoCraTesUK/socrates-uk/index.md

 SoCraTes UK is a non-profit, **international Software Craftsmanship retreat** for open-minded craftspeople who want to improve their craft and the software industry as a whole.
 Organised by [Codurance][Codurance] and the [London Software Craftsmanship Community][LSCC] (LSCC), the conference attracts Software Craftsmanship thought leaders and software craftspeople from all over the world.

-Like its [counterpart in Germany][SoCraTes Germany], SoCraTes UK is totally community-focused.
+SoCraTes UK is totally community-focused.
 It's a great opportunity to speak to and code with many like-minded and talented developers in a very relaxed and beautiful [hotel Wotton House, Surrey][WottonHouse].

 <br>